helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 according to the `telemetry` section in your Helidon configuration.
 Helidon also makes this instance available via Helidon declarative’s `@Service.Inject` and programmatically with `Services.get(OpenTelemetry.class)`.
-Your code then uses the global `OpenTelemetry` instance—​obtained in any of these ways—​as the entry point to the OpenTelemetry API to work with metrics and spans.
+Your code then uses the global `OpenTelemetry` instance obtained in any of these ways as the entry point to the OpenTelemetry API to work with metrics and spans.

 You can also optionally have Helidon provide the tracing spans and metrics